 One of my favorite things we did after arriving to Dry Tortugas by seaplane was hanging at the beach!
 Take the trail to the right of the fort that leads to a small beach adjacent for Fort Jefferson.
 Pack a cooler with sandwiches and beers and enjoy the scenery!

 Grab your snorkel gear and head around the corner from the beach to snorkel around the old dock pilings.
 The water is clear, and there are coral formations and lots of tropical fish!

 If you are able to go by private boat, I imagine there are TONS of amazing, untouched reefs to snorkel in the surrounding area that we were not able to swim to from the beach.
 Also, if you are into scuba diving, there is the famous Windjammer Shipwreck dive in the area.
 However, there are only overnight dive charters available, which come with a hefty price tag.

-If you want to spend more time on the island and pretty much have the place to yourself once the ferry and seaplane leaves, you should consider camping!
+If you choose to camp, you’ll get to spend more time on the island and pretty much have the place to yourself once the ferry and seaplane leaves!

-If you wish to camp on the island, there are 10 primitive campsites not far from the public dock area.
+There are 10 primitive campsites not far from the public dock area.
 These sites are first come, first served.
 The ferry will only take 10 campers each way per day.
-Campers must arrive by boat, as the seaplane cannot accommodate the extra weight of camping gear on board.
+Campers cannot get to Dry Tortugas by seaplane because of the extra weight with camping gear on board, so you must arrive by ferry if you wish to camp.
 The campsites are primitive, meaning you must carry in everything you need (including plenty of water!)